dekstop/view/readme.txt

 Render functions are PHP functions that adhere to a couple of conventions.
 You may already know the general approach from other frameworks.

-For a Property render function called 'date':
+For a ScalarProperty render function called 'date':
 * Example use: <?= $item->date('Y-m-d') ?>
 * PHP function name: 'date_renderer'
 * PHP filename: 'date.renderer.php'

-For a PropertyList render function called 'implode':
+For a ListProperty render function called 'implode':
 * Example use: <?= $list->implode(', ') ?>
 * PHP function name: 'implode_list_renderer'
 * PHP filename: 'implode.list_renderer.php'